lgrcia/prose/README.md

   </p>
 </p>

-Built for Astronomy, *prose* features pipelines to perform common tasks (such as automated calibration, reduction and photometry) and makes building custom ones easy.
-Documentation at [prose.readthedocs.io](https://prose.readthedocs.io/en/dev)
+ *prose* is a tool to build pipelines dedicated to astronomical images processing, *only based on pip installable dependencies* (e.g. no IRAF, Sextractor or Astrometry.net install needed 🎉).
+It features default pipelines to perform common tasks (such as automated calibration, reduction and photometry) and makes building custom ones easy.

 ```python